yasulab/gmail2idobata/README.md

 Search Gmail inbox and send [Idobata.io](https://idobata.io) whatever you want to notify.

-This repositoy, for example, searches inbox and send Qiita-related mails to Idobata.
+This repositoy, for example, searches inbox and send unread mails to Idobata.

 ## Related Repositories